zzzprojects/learn-orm/tutorials/architecture/inversion-of-control/invert-the-control-using-dependency-injection.md

 }
 ```

-Now if you want to use the `DatabaseLogger`, you don't need to change the implementation of the `CustomerService` class, but you will only need to create an instance of `DatabaseLogger` and pass it to the `CustomerService` constructor.
+Now, if you want to use the `DatabaseLogger`, you don't need to change the implementation of the `CustomerService` class, but you will only need to create an instance of `DatabaseLogger` and pass it to the `CustomerService` constructor.

 ```csharp
 using System;